wlandau/fbseqDebug/README.md

-# heterosisDebug
+# fbseqDebug

- Companion package for debugging the heterosis and heterosisCUDA packages at https://github.com/wlandau.
+ Companion package for debugging the fbseq and fbseqCUDA packages at https://github.com/wlandau.